jxtngx/lightning-lab/README.md

 ```
 </details>

-#### Initiating a New Training Run
+#### Command Line Interface

-A [CLI](https://github.com/JustinGoheen/lightning-pod/blob/main/lightning_pod/cli/console.py) `pod` is provided to assist with basic tasks.
+A [CLI](https://github.com/JustinGoheen/lightning-pod/blob/main/lightning_pod/cli/console.py) `pod` is provided to assist with certain project tasks and to interact with Trainer.
 The commands for `pod` and their affects are shown below.

 <details>
   <summary>pod</summary>